Toric Promotion with Reflections and Refractions: Cycles

 \section{Cycles}

 We now assume $G$ is a cycle graph with $n$ vertices and an even number of refraction edges.

 Start with a triple $(\sigma,1,1)\in\Xi_G$.
 Assume $G$ is embedded in the plane so that $v_1,\ldots,v_n$ is the clockwise cyclic ordering of $V$.
 As we iteratively apply $\Theta$, the coin always moves in one direction (either clockwise or counterclockwise) around $G$.
-By renaming the vertices of $G$ and choosing a different embedding into the plane if necessary, we may assume that $\sigma(v_n)=1$ and that the coin moves clockwise.
+By renaming the vertices of $G$ and choosing a different embedding into the plane if necessary, we may assume that $\sigma(v_n)=1$, that $\sigma(v_1)<\sigma(v_{n-1})$ when we identify $\Z/n\Z$ with $[n]$ in the obvious manner, and that the coin moves clockwise.

 Consider the stone diagram $\SD(\sigma,1,1)$.
 Let $a_0$ be $1$ more than the number of replicas other than $\vv_n$ (not including $\vv_{n-1}$ or $\vv_1$) that we cross while walking clockwise from $\vv_{n-1}$ to $\vv_1$.
 For $1\leq k\leq n-2$, let $a_k$ be $1$ more than the number of replicas other than $\vv_n$ that we cross while walking clockwise from $\vv_{k}$ to $\vv_{k+1}$.
 Now construct an infinite sequence $(a_\beta)_{\beta\geq 0}$ by declaring that $a_{j+n-1}=a_j$ for all $j\geq 0$.
 Let $p_\sigma$ be the period of this sequence, and let $m_\sigma$ be the positive integer such that $\sum_{\ell=0}^{n-2}a_\ell=m_\sigma(n-1)$.
 Note that for all nonnegative integers $R$ and $k$.
 Because $G$ has an even number of refraction edges, there is a unique partition $V=Y_1\sqcup Y_{-1}$ of the vertex set of $G$ such that \begin{itemize} \item every refraction edge has one endpoint in $Y_1$ and one endpoint in~$Y_{-1}$; \item every reflection edge either has both its endpoints in $Y_1$ or has both its endpoints in~$Y_{-1}$; \item $v_n\in Y_1$. \end{itemize} Let $\mu_\sigma=|Y_1|$.
 The stone points clockwise when the replica of an element of $Y_1$ sits on it, and it points counterclockwise when the replica of an element of $Y_{-1}$ sits on it.